getHigherProject/getHigher/README.md

 # Get Higher - Getting Started

 Welcome to Get Higher!
-This is a web application built with React that allows users to [provide a brief description of what your app does here].
+This is a web application built with React that allows users to post jobs

 ## Prerequisites